 Where to Stay in Helsinki

 Hotel Lilla Robert – Helsinki’s newest design hotel is an outstanding choice.
 I love the style here, both in the room decor and the lobby.
 The front desk staff is also great with recommendations for eating, drinking, and sightseeing.
-Breakfast in their adjoining restaurant is also top notch.
+Breakfast in their adjoining restaurant is also top-notch.
 Lilla Roberts is everything you’d expect from the fine people who brought you Hotel Haven and Hotel Fabian.
 Centrally located in the design district, close to museums, restaurants, and bars.
-Excellent option for business or a weekend urban getaway.
+An excellent option for business or a weekend urban getaway.

 Hotel Haven – Beautiful, small, independent luxury hotel situated in a central Helsinki neighborhood.
 Incredibly nice rooms have a harbor view.
-Staff is sincerely welcoming and helpful.
-Only drawback I can think of is they don’t have a sauna.
+The staff is sincerely welcoming and helpful.
+The only drawback I can think of is they don’t have a sauna.
 But still five stars all the way.